contrapunctus-1/chronometrist/README.md

 Set this to non-nil if you want to hide the cursor in timeclock-list.
 The line the cursor is on will be highlighted instead.

 ## Roadmap
-1. More statistics (current/longest streaks for activities, most productive $time_period (day, week, month, year...))
+* More statistics (current/longest streaks for activities, most productive $time_period (day, week, month, year...))

 ### timeclock-list
 1. Add variable to let user control prompting-for-reason behaviour
-2. Option to use a specific time to define when a day starts/ends. e.g. 08:00 will mean a day starts and ends at 08:00 instead of the usual 24:00/00:00.
+2. **Custom day start/end time** - option to use a specific time to define when a day starts/ends. e.g. 08:00 will mean a day starts and ends at 08:00 instead of the usual 24:00/00:00.
 Helpful for late sleepers.
-3. Shortcuts derived from the first alphabet of each project could be even nicer (but the code to generate them from similarly-named projects would be somewhat complex...)
+3. **Better shortcuts** - Shortcuts derived from the first alphabet of each project could be even nicer (but the code to generate them from similarly-named projects would be somewhat complex...)
 4. Make clocked-in project row bold, either in addition to the star, or replacing it.
-5. Show currently active project + time spent on it so far in the mode-line (see timeclock-mode-line-display)
+5. **Modeline support** - show currently active project + time spent on it so far in the mode-line (see timeclock-mode-line-display)
-6. The default reason suggested is the last one used.
-Can't even begin to explain how nonsensical that is. (might be an ido problem)
+6. **Fix completion** - the default reason suggested is the last one used.
+Can't even begin to explain how nonsensical that is. (might be an ido or timeclock.el problem)
    - Make default blank?
    - Possibly make suggestions activity-sensitive e.g. when stopping activity A, don't suggest past reasons used for activity B, C, etc. Add a variable to customize this, because it might not be the behaviour everyone wants.
+7. **Improve help**
-7. Show shortcuts message by using the keymap rather than a hardcoded string.
+   - Show shortcuts message by using the keymap rather than a hardcoded string.
-8. Move help text from `message` to the buffers.
+   - Change 'see weekly report' and 'open log file' to buttons
-9. Refresh when you select the list buffer (impossible? make-thread in v26?
+8. Refresh when you select the list buffer (impossible? make-thread in v26?
 Use emacs-async library?)

 ### timeclock-report
 1. Highlight column of current day
 2. Add total time clocked per day
 3. Add support for other locale weeks/weekday names
+4. Show date in the day field too.

+### Miscellaneous
+1. README - add images
+2. Document API somewhere (list of functions, their argument lists, and outputs)

 ## Contact
 Contact the creator and other Emacs users in the Emacs room on the Jabber network - [xmpp:emacs@salas.suchat.org?join](xmpp:emacs@salas.suchat.org?join)